SNHU-CS/CS-330/module02/mod2_tutorials.md

         FragColor = vec4(0.0f, 1.0f, 0.0f, 1.0f);
     }

-The vertex and fragment shader code needs to be compiled and linked -- this is what makes a shader program.
+The vertex and fragment shader code needs to be compiled and linked; this is what makes a shader program.
 We are going to encapsulate this code into a new function, `UCreateShaderProgram`, and we will be cleaning up the data allocated for this purpose in the analogous function `UDestroyShaderProgram`.
 We call this function from the `main` function ( right after calling `UCreateMesh`).

     void UCreateShaderProgram(const char* vtxShaderSource, const char* fragShaderSource, GLuint &programId) {
         // Create a Shader program object.
         programId = glCreateProgram();

-        // Create the vertex and fragment shader objects GLuint vertexShaderId = glCreateShader(GL_VERTEX_SHADER);
+        // Create the vertex and fragment shader objects.
+        GLuint vertexShaderId = glCreateShader(GL_VERTEX_SHADER);
         GLuint fragmentShaderId = glCreateShader(GL_FRAGMENT_SHADER);

-        // Retrive the shader source
+        // Retrive the shader source.
         glShaderSource(vertexShaderId, 1, &vtxShaderSource, NULL);
         glShaderSource(fragmentShaderId, 1, &fragShaderSource, NULL);

-        // Compile both shaders
+        // Compile both shaders.
         glCompileShader(vertexShaderId);
         glCompileShader(fragmentShaderId);

-        // Attached compiled shaders to the shader program glAttachShader(programId, vertexShaderId);
+        // Attach compiled shaders to the shader program. glAttachShader(programId, vertexShaderId);
         glAttachShader(programId, fragmentShaderId);